gary-dalton/public-documents/content/en/blog/thoughts/privacy-data/index.md

 {{< /imgproc >}}

 These articles highlight the need for quality data to determine if problems even exist.
 For data to have high quality, it must also be collected uniformly.
 Uneven data collection is a real problem especially when there are strong incentives to suppress correct reporting.
 Crime data is the obvious example of reporting discrepancies.
 Different jurisdictions report data differently and there are often incentives to under-report or reclassify certain types of crime.
-See page iv of *Bridging Gaps in Police Crime Data* and the article, ['Wrong' crime data highlights inconsistent statistics](https://www.times-news.com/news/local_news/wrong-crime-data-highlights-inconsistent-statistics/article_afa732bb-afbb-56bb-b447-a3dfefbe5632.html).
+See *Measurement Problems in Criminal Justice Research* and [A Journal Sentinel investigation found the Milwaukee Police Department has underreported thousands of violent assaults, rapes, robberies and burglaries and failed to correct the problem while presenting flawed statistics to the public.](http://archive.jsonline.com/watchdog/152102845.html).

 These articles also highlight the intersection of data power and data disparity.